klsa2921/vespa/app/readme.md

 ## Field Indexing Terms
 - **`summary`**: Indicates the field is included in a summary of the document, typically for quick retrieval or display.
 - **`index`**: Marks the field as searchable, enabling it to be queried using text-based search algorithms like BM25.
 - **`attribute`**: Denotes the field is stored as a raw value for exact matching or fast retrieval, often used for filtering or semantic operations.
+And fields are stored in memory for fast retriveal.
 - **`enable-bm25`**: Activates BM25 ranking for the field, a scoring algorithm that ranks documents based on term frequency and document length.
 - **`exact`**: Specifies that matching on this field requires an exact string match, without partial or fuzzy matching.
 - **`euclidean`**: Refers to the Euclidean distance metric used to measure similarity between embeddings in semantic search.